The Digital Fitness Revolution: Key Trends & Sector Shifts for Future-First Fitness Brands

 In the fitness space, excellent design and engineering goes far.
 In every luxury space actually.
 Brands who convey these three pillars in their output are solid standouts to their target audience — the only group you need to focus on appealing to.
 Find a way to flex to the fluctuating parameters of functionality, performance and dominant aesthetics without snapping the structural beam that is your brand spirit.

 Ranging from mildly-obsessed to cult-like followings, Matter Of Form’s fascination in the fitness sector knows little bounds.
-While most of us slide-tackle, sprint or scrum our way through the weekends, our weeks are dedicated to forward-thinking strategy, dynamic design and meaningful innovation.
+While most of us slide-tackle, sprint or scrum our way through the weekends, our weeks are dedicated to forward-thinking strategy, dynamic digital experience design and meaningful innovation.
 So if you’re looking for a teammate, get in touch via hello@matterofform to chat to one of our players (consultants).